muggy8/improbable/have-and-havenot/9nyC33pA.md

 I noticed summoned looking at the horn sticking out of the middle of my forehead and blinking emptily.

-"If you're wondering about my horn, I'm an Ogre.
+"If you're wondering about my horn, I'm an Oni.
 I'm the single horn type."

 "Oh… is that so."